kishansinghpanwar/Freedom-OTPView/README.md

  **Features:**
  - This library supports the OTP View with unlimited digits, you can achieve this by just adding a single line property and the library will draw OTP boxes for you.
- - Ready to use: This library has tested on 15+ live apps and 1000+ devices.
+- Ready to use: This library has been tested on 15+ live apps and 1000+ devices.
-- Fully customizable settings: You can change everything, the library has option to update every property which is visible to the user (Box background, Text size, Text color, Hint text, Hint color, Height - Width, Margin and many more..)
+- Fully customizable settings: You can change everything, the library has the option to update every property which is visible to the user (Box background, Text size, Text color, Hint text, Hint color, Height - Width, Margin and many more..)
 - Have inbuilt functions to validate OTP size.
-- Scroll support if OTP digit length are more than 6 Digits.
+- Scroll support if OTP digit length is more than 6 Digits.
-- Support dark and light both modes.
+- Support dark and light(both) modes.
 - You can customize the properties directly from XML or Code.